ainc/ainc-2018/_job_openings/software-developer.md

 manager: Brian
 time-commitment: part-time or full-time
 active: false
+body: >
+  "Our Software Development Company at [Awesome Inc](www.apaxsoftware.com) is seeking candidates with experience in web and mobile application development."
 ---

-Our Software Development Company at [Awesome Inc](www.apaxsoftware.com) is seeking candidates with experience in web and mobile application development.